werner-duvaud/muzero-general/README.md

 * Tic-tac-toe   (Tested with the fully connected network and the residual network)
 * Connect4      (Slightly tested with the residual network)
 * Gomoku
+* Twenty-One / Blackjack    (Tested with the residual network)
 * Atari Breakout

 Tests are done on Ubuntu with 16 GB RAM / Intel i7 / GTX 1050Ti Max-Q. We make sure to obtain a progression and a level which ensures that it has learned.
 But we do not systematically reach a human level.
 For certain environments, we notice a regression after a certain time.
 The proposed configurations are certainly not optimal and we do not focus for now on the optimization of hyperparameters.
 Any help is welcome.